 Depressed Skull fractures can cause bruising of the tissue, called a contusion.

-Skull fractures typically accompany damage to a major blood vessel within the head can cause a hematoma, or heavy bleeding into or around the brain.
+Skull fractures typically accompany damage to a major blood vessel within the head that can cause a hematoma, hemorrhage, or heavy bleeding into or around the brain.